For what ages do you recommend Turnaround?

 We recommend it for ages 6 to 12.
 With kids on the young side of the range a parent will have to listen as well.
 For older kids that isn’t quite as important although we still encourage it.
 We have found it creates a shared vocabulary that is very important.
 Adults can help customize the information if that is needed.
 If you have a child younger or older than the recommended ages and still want to try it we recommend you have your child listen to the samples first and see how that goes.

-Can you tell me what the difference is between the BASIC, STANDARD and PREMIUM options?
+Is there a difference between the DIGITAL and PREMIUM options?
 Is it simply the length of the return period or are there more items included.

 Each option contains the same core material.
-The BASIC option is all downloaded.
+The DIGITAL option is all downloaded.
 Nothing is shipped.
-The only thing NOT included in the basic package is the interview with a neuropsychiatrist (MedFaqs) about the medical aspects of treating anxiety.
-It is available for separate purchase.
-The STANDARD option is the physical kit.
-You won’t receive any digital material.
 The PREMIUM option includes both the digital download and the physical kit.
-Shipping applies to the STANDARD and PREMIUM options.
-The money back guarantee is 30, 60 and 90 days respectively.
+Shipping applies to the PREMIUM option.
+The money back guarantee is 30 and 90 days respectively.

 What types of anxiety are addressed in Turnaround?
 Will it work for my child’s type of anxiety?